gearglow/BotWTriad/Notes.md

 - Maz Koshia cut the power to the Divine Beasts when Ganon killed their Champions.
 It was reactivated when L and Z awoke, in order to enable access to the shrines and towers.

+- The triad forge new weapons.
+Paya's defensive enchantments make them unbreakable, Zelda's battle magic lets them channel the elements, and Link's transformation magic lets them shift into any form the wielder wishes, flowing like quicksilver.

+- Scavenged Guardian beam emitter parts, and collaboration with Robbie, lead to, effectively, blaster rifles.

 Character Profiles
 -----------------------